RowanTL/interpysh/README.md

 # Notes

+**THERE IS NO SUPPORT FOR INPUTS.
+LITERALS AND INSTRUCTIONS ONLY**

+If you load code into interpysh and it doesn't update, check the console.
+There may be an error when loading json.

-There is stack output to the terminal if needed.
+The stacks are pretty printed to the terminal if needed.

 There's a bug in code_extract in pysh.
 If the index is 0, code_returns returns the entire CodeBlock rather than the 0th index of the CodeBlock.
 Furthermore, extract_code is unable to return the final element of any CodeBlock.